DeskewPro Documentation

 Uniform Page Size

 When enabled (default), all exported pages are the same size, determined by the largest crop region.
-Smaller crops are centered on a white background.
+Smaller crops sit on a colored background.
 Disable to let each page have its own size based on its crop region.

 Undo and Redo